wpyoga/s7-200-smart-project-file/MicroWin_SMART 2.x file format.md

 * doesn't seem to contain any timestamp
   * previous versions have a problem with project timestamp, investigate this

+## V3

+Notes
+- V3 file format is slightly different.
+- The compressed part seems to be compressed and then encrypted, somehow.
+- The encryption key may be stored inside the file, or it may be stored within the executable.

 ## main file structure

 * 4 bytes header